 Follies reached a peak of popularity in the 18th and 19th centuries, when they became an important component of elegant French and English gardens.
 The designs were based on the picturesque, melancholy ruins and gothic temples of Egypt, Turkey, Greece, and Italy.

 A large number of follies were constructed as “poor relief” projects that kept people from starving during the Irish Potato Famine of the 19th century.

-Famous follies in the United States include Bishop Castle near Pueblo, Colorado; Bancroft Tower near Worcester, Massachusetts; Margate City, New Jersey’s “Lucy” the Elephant; and Kingfisher Tower, a 60-foot-tall structure at Otsego Lake, New York.
+Famous follies in the United States include Bishop Castle near Pueblo, Colorado; Bancroft Tower near Worcester, Massachusetts; Margate City, New Jersey’s “Lucy” the Elephant; and Kingfisher Tower, a 60 foot (18 m.) tall structure at Otsego Lake, New York.